 - providing risk assessment advice on imported food (Australia only).

 Role of other agencies in maintaining food standards

-- state and territory government health departments or food regulatory agencies that enforce the Food Standards Code
+- state and territory government health departments and food regulatory agencies that enforce the Food Standards Code

 - the Department of Agriculture and Water Resources, which enforces the Food Standards Code on imported foods

 - the Therapeutic Goods Administration (TGA), which regulates the use of therapeutic goods, including medications